emilieeileen/project-1-pacman/README.md

 - Add more difficult levels with unique boards
 - More Intelligent movements for the squirrels

+## Wins and Challenges

+# Wins
+- Successfully creating functions for the movements of the squirrels, especially for how the squirrels exit the holding area.
+- Implmenting a custom CSS sytling
+- Learning how to utilise localStorage for the high scoreboard

+# Challenges
+- Fixing the bugs for when the Winston eats the chicken and the dog balls return to the holding area

 ## Lessons learned

 I am very proud that I was able to create this game after only 3 weeks of training.
 I think I learned valuable time management skills, especially in ensuring I had an MVP completed with enough time to add in extra content and styling.